syncfusion-content/typescript-docs/TypeScript/TimePicker/Getting-Started.md

 This section explains you how to render and configure TimePicker component in a TypeScript application.

 ## Create your first TimePicker

-1. Create a TypeScript application and refer the dependent modules, script and CSS with the help of given Getting started document.
+* Create a TypeScript application and refer the dependent modules, script and CSS with the help of given [Getting started documentation](https://help.syncfusion.com/js/typescript).

-2. In the index.HTML file, add the input element for rendering TimePicker component as given below.
+* In the index.HTML file, add the input element for rendering TimePicker component as given below.

 {% highlight html %}